pombredanne/gsoc-2/README.md

 ### What language is it written in?

-`pwntools` is written exclusively in Python.
-Its dependencies are almost all written in Python, with the exception of `libcapstone` and dependencies on system binaries (e.g. `gcc`).
+`pwntools` is written exclusively in Python, and targets Python 2.7.

 ### How is it going to change the world?